alandevkota/alandevkota.github.io/another-page.md

 ![alt text](./NBody/Results%20or%20Graphs/Evaluate_10_iter.png)

+CUDA provides an outstanding hardware layer for running massively parallel programs, and CUDA-enabled GPUs shine when pushed to their limits (upwards of 10000 threads per GPU).
+It is also dependent on utilizing the computing specifications.
+The location of the n bodies can be simulated over a specified number of timesteps using python CPU-based and CUDA GPU-based implementation.
+The performance of GPUbased implementation in GPU is approximately 99.6 times better than CPU-based implementation for my program.

 _Please view my project in **Github** for **codes, Presentation Slides, Report, Figures and Results**_ (Click here to open: [ _Github-Repo-link_ ](https://github.com/alandevkota/N-Body-Simulation-implementation-with-both-CPU-and-CUDA))

 _Please see my **project report** here_ ([Click here: N Body Report](https://github.com/alandevkota/N-Body-Simulation-implementation-with-both-CPU-and-CUDA/blob/master/GPU_project_Report.pdf))